cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/manager-license.md

 Only users with sys_admin permissions have access to License Management option under the users menu.
 {{% /note %}}

-1. Click on **License Management** option under users menu:
+1. Click the **License Management** option under the users menu:

     ![users menu - license management option]( /images/ui/license/users-menu-license-management-option.png )

-1. See **License Management** page with license details:
+1. The **License Management** dialog containing the license details will be displayed:

     ![valid license]( /images/ui/license/valid-license.png )

 #### Help menu - About option

-1. Click on **About** option under the help menu:
+1. Click the **About** option under the help menu:

     ![help menu - about option]( /images/ui/license/help-menu-about-option.png )

-1. See version and license details:
+1. The **About** dialog containing the license details will be displayed:

     ![about modal]( /images/ui/license/about-modal.png )

 ## License Expiration

-When a trial license is expired the REST API, Cloudify CLI and Cloudify Console will stop being operational.
+When the license expires, the Cloudify manager will display a notification specifying the new state.
-License Edition and tag (Expired or Trial) can be viewed in Cloudify Console at the upper left part of the screen:
+When using a trial license, upon license expiration, all Cloudify manager functionality will cease until it is updated with a valid license.
+This means that the REST API, Cloudify CLI and Cloudify Console will not be functional.

-* Valid trial license, edition: 'Spire'
+* Valid trial license example, edition: 'Spire'

     ![trial license tag]( /images/ui/license/trial-license-tag.png )

-* Expired license, edition: 'Spire'
+* Expired license example, edition: 'Spire'

     ![expired license tag]( /images/ui/license/expired-license-tag.png )

 ## License Update

-You can always see the license details, current license status and upload a new license (instead of the current one)
+When the Cloudify subscription is renewed or updated with new capabilities a new license will be provided by Cloudify support.
+Updating the license can be applied through the CLI or the Cloudify Console.

 {{% note title="Update Permissions" %}}
 Only users with sys_admin permissions are allowed to update licenses.
 {{% /note %}}

 {{% note title="Update Permissions" %}}
-There can only be one license on a Manager at any given time.
+A single license may be active at any given time.
 {{% /note %}}

 ### Cloudify CLI